RaulSantosCalvo/date-log/README.md

 ## Functions:

-### Log.log(string, object)
+### Log.redirectConsole()
-Performs console.log() of message, if given, and stringified object.
+From the moment this function is called, every console.log or console.error will be redirected to Log.log and Log.error respectively.

+Recommended for production deployment.

+### Log.log(message: string, obj: object, show: boolean)
-Writes the log given into out.log file.
+Writes the given string message, if any, and the stringified object into out.log file.

-### Log.error(string, object)
+If show flag is passed, it also sends the message to console.log (for developing purposes)

+### Log.error(message: string, obj: object, show: boolean)
-Performs console.error() of message, if given, and stringified object.
+Writes the given string message, if any, and the stringified object into err.log file.

+If show flag is passed, it also sends the message to console.error (for developing purposes)

+### Log.write(filename: string, message: string, obj: object, show: boolean)
-Writes the log given into err.log file.
+Writes the log given string message, if any, and the stringified object into <filename>.log file.

-### Log.connection_log(Request, string)
+If show flag is passed, it also sends the message to console.error (for developing purposes)

+The log file with given name remains open for further usage.

+### Log.connection_log(req: Request, message: string, allowed: boolean, show: boolean)
+If allowed is true, this function logs the connection was succesful.

-When a Request object is sent, this function **returns** an object with the following structure
+Else, it uses the Request object sent to create a log of the connection details.
+Then it **returns** an object with the following structure
 ```js
 {
   hostname: string,